tgundavelli/Word-Search-Puzzle-in-C/README.md

 # Project_ONE_wordsearch
 Save files.
 Output names should be different from code

-1. Print Original Array
+1. Print Original Array CHECK
-2. Initialize Num Array
+2. Initialize Num Array CHECK
-3. Print Num Array
-4. Index 1 by 1 (first challenge)
+3. Index 1 by 1 (first challenge)